robertbenjamin/Job-Search/job-search.md

 Yes, I don't think I could do excellent work on a product I don't care about.

 **Do I have to care about the technologies I'm using?**

+I can't hate the technologies I'm using, but I don't have to love them either.
+Some technology takes time to warm up to, and I'm fine with that.
+That being said, if I'm able to work on technologies I enjoy using, that's a 1+ for me.

 **Do I prefer an "easy" work environment or one where I'm constantly pushed?**